The only two that mattered were David Wells and Mike Sirotka.

 Now Sirotka was the guy we wanted.
-He was 29 year old left-handed pitcher, who had won 40 game the 3 seasons before the trade and went 15-10 with a 3.79 ERA, with 69 walks and 128 strikeouts, in 197 innings, in 2000.
-The lack of strikeouts would have been worrying, had Sirotka pitched for the Jays.
+He was 29 year old left-handed pitcher, who had won 40 games over the 3 seasons before the trade and went 15-10 with a 3.79 ERA, with 69 walks and 128 strikeouts, in 197 innings, in 2000.

 When Sirotka got to spring training, the Jays found out that he had a shoulder injury, a torn labrum.
 He went off to see Dr. James Andrews (who must have a yacht paid for by the Blue Jays).
 The Jays appealed to Bud Selig to overturn the trade, since we received damaged goods.
 But Selig was good friends with White Sox owner Jerry Reinsdorf:

 "After careful consideration of all the information before me, I uphold the transaction and deny the Toronto club's claim for relief," Selig said.
 "Although there is a dispute about whether certain facts about Sirotka's condition were disclosed before the clubs agreed to the trade, the Toronto club talked directly to Sirotka about his health on the day of the trade and believed it had the opportunity to make the trade conditional," Selig said.
 "The Blue Jays never elected to do so."